tylerds42/kuru-dev-test/README.md

 ## Task 2

-As You may have noticed console command `php console.php warm 3` is failing because it cannot access legacy library located in `lib` directory.
+As You may have noticed the console command `php console.php warm 3` is failing because it cannot access the legacy library located in the `lib` directory.
 Fix this problem.

 ## Task 3

-Modify application so that we can see and track time of last page visit.
+Modify the application so that we can see and track time of last page visit.
-This will require database modification, changes to cache warming process and changes to pages views.
+This will require a database modification, changes to cache warming process and changes to pages views.
 > Hint: for introducing database changes see `\Kuru\DevTest\Command\MigrateCommand`

 ## Task 4

-On homepage for logged in users add following information:
+On the homepage for logged in users add following information:
 * Total number of pages associated with this user
 * Least recently visited page
 * Most recently visited page